Encouraging greater diversity and inclusion at Calvary

 At Calvary, “Everyone is welcome.
 You matter.
 We care about you.”

 Calvary is committed to valuing and respecting each other as colleagues and peers.
 We value the fact that individuals bring different ideas, skills and backgrounds to their work at Calvary and embrace workplace diversity as a source of strength.
-This is not only about increasing visible differences in the workplace, but more importantly it is about the strategic advantage that comes from incorporating a wider variety of capabilities, ideas and insights in our decision making, problem solving and Policy development.

 The Spirit of Calvary underpins our commitment, as an inclusive organisation to:

 - value the integral dignity of each person, regardless of religion, race, gender, cultural background, political opinion, economic condition, social condition or social group;